N28M/HomePlex/readme.md

 <!-- Home Pi -->
-This repo documents the complete setup and configuration of my raspberry pi home lab.
+This repo documents the complete setup and configuration of my home server.

 Current Hardware
     1. Raspberry Pi 4 8Gb